aricneto/TwistyTimer/README.md

 # I want to translate this app!

 That's great!
 If you're interested in translating Twisty Timer, just go to <a href="https://crowdin.com/project/twisty-timer">this page</a> and select your language.
 If it's not on the list, just contact me and I'll add it.

+If you spot a problem in any of the translations, please correct it on the Crowdin page and send me a message, don't open a request here!
+This makes it easier to manage the localizations.

 # License (GNU GPL v3)